caseyg/awesome/README.md

 *   [langfuse/mcp-server-langfuse](https://github.com/langfuse/mcp-server-langfuse) - Model Context Protocol (MCP) Server for Langfuse Prompt Management.
 This server allows you to access and manage your Langfuse prompts through the Model Context Protocol.

+*   [perplexityai/modelcontextprotocol](https://github.com/perplexityai/modelcontextprotocol) - The official MCP server implementation for the Perplexity API Platform

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-The future of coding isn't writing more code.
-It's delegating the boring parts, so you can build the interesting stuff
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 *   [kepano/defuddle](https://github.com/kepano/defuddle) - Extract the main content from web pages.